bp4924/BP-ORM-eCommerce-Back-End/README.md

 ## Tests

 None

 ## Contributing

-      Submit suggestions by creating a new branch on the GitHub repository, or by email using the link below
+Submit suggestions by creating a new branch on the GitHub repository, or by email using the link below.

 ## Questions